Did you know that some of the oldest and biggest trees on the planet can be found in the northwest of the United States?

 9. Some trees at the Redwood National Park are nearly 2,000 years old

-While most redwoods live on average between 500 and 700 years, it’s possible for these trees to live several millennia as well.
+While most redwoods live on average between 500 and 700 years, these trees can live several millennia as well.

 Some trees have been recorded to be over 2,000 years old, making them some of the oldest living organisms on the planet!

 10. The National Park is home to multiple endangered species

 Apart from being home to some of the tallest and oldest trees in the world, the old-growth forest is also important for several animal species.
 Some of these species are endangered making it extra important that the forest is protected.

 - Coho and Chinook Salmon and Steelhead (Oncorhynchus kisutch, O. tshawytscha, and O. mykiss)